askui/flutter-example-automation/README.md

         // Click and type the address
         await aui.click().text().withText('Enter your address').exec();
         await aui.type('Haid-und-Neu-Straße 18').exec();
-        // Pressing enter is the equivelant to pressing the return button on the on-screen-keyboard
+        // Pressing enter is the equivalent to pressing the return button on the on-screen-keyboard
         // This gets rid of the focus from the textfield await aui.pressAndroidKey('enter').exec();
 ```